World Bank chief highlights 'tragic reversal' in development amid pandemic | english.lokmat.com

 "There needs to be a system of global international finance that is better suited toward people getting jobs in the poorest countries in order to reduce poverty," he said.

 Malpass also stressed that many countries, especially the poor ones, are faced with debt challenges.
-In the International Debt Statistics released Monday, the World Bank estimated that debt burden in low-income countries rose by 12 percent to a record 860 billion U.S. dollars in 2020.
+In the International Debt Statistics released Monday, the World Bank estimated that debt burden in low-income countries rose by 12 per cent to a record $860 billion in 2020.

 The report noted that even prior to the pandemic, many low- and middle-income countries were already in a vulnerable position, with slowing economic growth and public and external debt at elevated levels.
-External debt stocks of low- and middle-income countries combined rose 5.3 percent in 2020 to 8.7 trillion dollars.
+External debt stocks of low- and middle-income countries combined rose 5.3 per cent in 2020 to $8.7 trillion.

 Noting that many countries are in external debt distress or at high risk of it, Malpass told reporters that "we need a comprehensive approach, including debt reduction, swifter restructuring, and more transparency in order to make progress on this problem."

-In the 15 months ending in June 2021, the multilateral lender committed 157 billion dollars of financing to help countries in need, and "a chunk of it is in grants," according to Malpass.
-(ANI/Xinhua)
+In the 15 months ending in June 2021, the multilateral lender committed $157 billion of financing to help countries in need, and "a chunk of it is in grants," according to Malpass.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app